 The striker endured a difficult start with Young Boys and failed to find the net at all in his first 10 appearances in the Swiss Super League.
 He soon proved his worth, however, scoring eight times in his next eight outings and ending his debut campaign with 12 goals and four assists in 32 games.
 As a result, the club acted swiftly to turn his initial loan from Rennes into a permanent move in May 2021.

-Not only that, but Pefok has a knack of hitting the target when it matters most.
+Not only that, but Jordan has a knack of hitting the target when it matters most.
 He scored three goals in a 6-2 aggregate victory over Bayer Leverkusen in the UEFA Europa League round of 32 in 2020/21, and in September 2021 he made headlines the world over with his 95th-minute winner against Manchester United in the Champions League group stage.
 He was on target again in that competition with a goal in a 3-3 draw with Atalanta.

 5) USA international

-Pefok’s rise in the game in 2018 led to a first approach from the US national team, which he turned down at the time.
+Jordan’s rise in the game in 2018 led to a first approach from the US national team, which he turned down at the time.
 “I’d just moved to Rennes and wanted to get integrated into my new team.”

 However, under the tutelage of former Schalke head coach David Wagner at Young Boys – Wagner was born in Germany but earned eight caps for the USMNT as a player in the 1990s – he accepted when Gregg Berhalter approached him again.